kennysmithed/oels2024/oels_practical_wk4.md

 This week we are going to look at code for a simple self-paced reading experiment - as you should know from the reading this week, in a self-paced reading experiment your participants read sentences word by word, and you are interested in where they are slowed down (which might indicate processing difficulties).
 We therefore care about reaction times (which we didn't care about for our grammaticality judgments task last week, although jsPsych collected them for us anyway).
 We are also going to see some slightly more complex timelines, with trials that consist of several parts.
 Finally, I'll add an example at the end of how to collect demographic info from your participants, which is often something you want to do.

-Remember, as usual the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team.
+Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time (e.g. if you want to make a start before the lab class, or if you don't complete the practical in the lab class) - the lab class provides dedicated time each week to focus on doing the practicals with on-tap support from the teaching team, but you may need more than the 2 hours to get these practicals done.
+We are happy to help with the previous week's class if you tried to finish it off in your own time and need some help.

 ## First: you build it!